Ecwid/ecwid-api-docs/includes/_app_registration.md

 1. Application description that will be displayed to your users
 2. Technical parameters that will be used in [oAuth flow](#Authentication)

-To register you app with us, fill [this form](https://ecwid.wufoo.com/forms/m1yelani0pbblcr/).
+To register you app in Ecwid, fill [this form](https://ecwid.wufoo.com/forms/m1yelani0pbblcr/) and we will contact you in a few days.